 Replica Jersey (sometimes called fan jersey/stadium jersey/official jersey) – The replica jersey is the same in style and appearance as the ones the players wear on the field.
-They are 100% official and endorsed by both the brand and club.
+They are 100% official and endorsed by both the brand and team.
 These jerseys usually have a looser fit (more of a traditional polo or t-shirt cut) and frequently have minor alterations in terms of technology integrated in the jersey (one of the main reasons replica jerseys are less expensive than authentic)

 Authentic Jersey (sometimes called the match/game or on-field jersey) – The authentic jersey is the exact same jersey that you see the players wearing on the field.
 They have the same applications for the brand and team logos, the latest technology used to keep the jersey as lightweight and the player as comfortable as possible, and the added small details that make the authentic jersey just a little more refined.